 The issue

-NRF welcomed the moves as “restoring common sense” to rules governing workplaces.
-However, legislation has been introduced that would broadly expand the power of the NLRB and codify both the Obama-era joint employer definition and other initiatives put forward by organized labor.
-NRF has told Congress the Protecting the Right to Organize Act supports “radical proposals that have been rejected by the courts, the agencies charged with administering them and/or Congress.”
-The PRO Act is not expected to become law, but NRF is working to ensure that the sweeping measure is defeated.
+Meanwhile, in Congress, legislation has been introduced that would expand the power of the NLRB and codify dozens of legal changes sought by organized labor.
+NRF has told Congress that the bill, the Protecting the Right to Organize Act (PRO Act), contains “radical proposals that have been rejected by the courts, the agencies charged with administering them and/or Congress.”
+NRF has worked extensively to ensure that the sweeping measure is defeated.

 Why it matters to retailers